Playchoice's ultimate activity book collection Download activity book

 Wooden toy tool buying guide

-With wooden toy tools you have to pay attention to a number of things.
-For example, is it appropriate for the age of your child.
+With wooden toys tools, you should pay attention to a number of things.
+For example, is it suitable for the age of your child.

 With small pieces, the age limit is equal to 3+ because they can swallow it otherwise.
 But you also have to look at whether it fits their level of development.